All Episodes

 We didn't bail out banks like Citicorp.

-They're down to they're hovering around two dollars a share now.
+They're hovering around $2 a share now.

 And yet we're being Obama boozled into hearing that we bailed out Wall Street.